 Afterwards, be sure to snap a photo of the Mayflower Steps, a historic gateway built in memory of the Pilgrim Fathers.
 These, and the museum, can be included in a number of fun walking tours of the Barbican and old town area.

 Location: 3-5 The Barbican, Plymouth

-7 Plymouth City Center
+7. Plymouth City Center

-Plymouth city center occupies the area around two broad avenues, Armada Way and Royal Parade, which adjoin Hoe Park to the north.
+Plymouth's bustling city center occupies the area around two broad avenues, Armada Way and Royal Parade, which adjoin Hoe Park to the north.
 Near St. Andrew's Church are the 15th-century Prysten House, the 16th-century Merchant's House, a Tudor building housing a museum of social history, and the Guildhall with its pretty little towers.

 Opposite St. Andrew's is the Civic Centre, worth visiting for the viewing platform on the 14th floor with its breathtaking views of the city (in clear weather you can see as far as distant Dartmoor).
 On Derry's Cross is the famous Theatre Royal, with the Athenaeum Theatre next door.
-You can find things to do at the Plymouth Pavilions, a conference and leisure center with a swimming pool, wave-machine, and ice rink.
+You can find many things to do at the Plymouth Pavilions, a conference and leisure center with a swimming pool, wave-machine, and ice rink.

-8 Historic Devonport
+8. Historic Devonport